d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/word2vec.md

 one-hot vectors cannot encode similarities among words.

+## Self-Supervised word2vec

 The [word2vec](https://code.google.com/archive/p/word2vec/) tool was proposed to address the above issue.
-It represents each word as a fixed-length vector, and  these vectors can better express the similarity and analogy relationship among different words.
+It maps each word to a fixed-length vector, and  these vectors can better express the similarity and analogy relationship among different words.
 The word2vec tool contains two models, namely *skip-gram* :cite:`Mikolov.Sutskever.Chen.ea.2013`  and *continuous bag of words* (CBOW) :cite:`Mikolov.Chen.Corrado.ea.2013`.
+For semantically meaningful representations, their training relies on conditional probabilities that can be viewed as predicting some words using some of their surrounding words in corpora.
+Since supervision comes from the data without labels, both skip-gram and continuous bag of words are self-supervised models.

 In the following, we will introduce these two models and their training methods.

 ## The Skip-Gram Model